annalang/IASC2P02/README.md

 I have an interest in further work specialized in the ties to cultural, technology and the youth.
 I believe that this work can happen within the upper years of my degree thought the courses that are required for my program as well as any electives that I choose to take. </p>

-<p> I also run my own business designing and printing apparel from my home.
-This is something that I very much enjoy and would like to continue after I finish school.
-I have inserted a picture of my Logo below. </p>

 <p align="center">
   <img src="AL OWP003.jpg" alt="Anna Headshot" />
 </p>